SoftInstigate/restheart-website/learn/configure-security.md

 1.  use-embedded-keystore: true

-Using the self-signed certificate garantees that data is encrypted and protects from man-in-the-middle attacks.
+Using the self-signed certificate guarantees that data is encrypted and protects from man-in-the-middle attacks.
 However it leads to issues with some clients and all browser because it does not guarantees the client about the server identity.
 For instance: